PierreSenellart/provsql/doc/TODO/window-functions.md

 The row's
 annotation becomes α ⊗ ⟦count of present rows before it < 3⟧, a `COUNT`
 comparison: the existing evaluators (the Poisson-binomial pre-pass for probabilities) apply.
-This is also the exact annotation of a `LIMIT k` inside a query, which today only raises a warning; `ORDER BY … LIMIT k` in a subquery could be lowered to it.
+This is also the exact annotation of a `LIMIT k`, and `ORDER BY … LIMIT k` is now lowered to it, at every level of a statement (`lower_limit_to_rank`, test `limit_rank`, user documentation in `user/querying.rst`): the query becomes the subquery of a filter on `row_number()` (or `rank()` for `FETCH … WITH TIES`), and returns every row that may be kept, annotated with that condition. `LIMIT actual(k)` keeps the truncation of the actual result, each kept row carrying its provenance in the full result.
+Left as truncations: a `LIMIT` without `ORDER BY`, over an aggregation, `DISTINCT` or set operation, `OFFSET` with `WITH TIES`, and every `LIMIT` before PostgreSQL 11. `OFFSET m LIMIT k` compares the same rank twice, which the closed-form evaluators decline (a shared aggregate): it goes through the general enumeration, limited in size; a range comparison in the COUNT evaluator would lift that.

 ### Tier 3: offset functions